1 - Overview

 2 - How-to guides

-Event Streams Create
+Create Event Streams

-Before creating the service, please configure the VPC’s Subnet type as General.
+Before creating the service, configure the VPC’s subnet type as General.

-• If the Subnet type is Local, the creation of the corresponding Database service is not possible.
+• If the subnet type is Local, the creation of the corresponding Database service is not possible.

 To create Event Streams, follow these steps.